Amund-Fremming/tero-platform/Tasklist.md

 - [x] Setup db handlers
 - [x] Implement core
 - [x] Strategy for removing no longer used slugs
-- [ ] Strategy for cron job, could be errors that make keys stay forever
+- [x] Strategy for cron job, could be errors that make keys stay forever

 **Admin**
 - [x] Delete games
 - [x] Endponints for user history, how many active last week, last month and today
-- [ ] Possibility to view config like redirect (for debugging)
+- [ ] Read config endpoint for debugging

 **Store games**
 - [x] Model relations table for a registered user to persist games they have played